Parliamentary Organizations & Certification of Parliamentarians

 As an active parliamentarian, I am frequently asked how many parliamentarians there are.
 The answer depends on what is meant by the word "parliamentarian."
-Numerous organizations study and emphasize parliamentary law, including the National Association of Parliamentarians (NAP), the American Institute of Parliamentarians (AIP), the Commission on American Parliamentary Practice (CAPP), and the Academy of Parliamentary Procedure and Law (APPL).
+Several organizations study and emphasize parliamentary law.
 Many members of these organizations may be "parliamentarians" because of their interest and knowledge of parliamentary procedure.

 National Association of Parliamentarians